skcript/styleguide-css/index.md

+---
+layout: default
+---

-## Skcript’s CSS Styleguide - Designing CSS the right way #DesignCode
+## Skcript’s CSS Styleguide #DesignCode

 Skcript uses a very strict mix of LESS and naked CSS for styling amazing UIs for its products.
 This document includes a variety of styling techniques that would improve the performance, rendering and improvements to the existing as well as new CSS.